isgasho/kita/README.md

 As my development OS is macOS, there may some bugs on linux and windows.

 I have worked on it for almost 3 years.
-For some reason, i'm looking for financial support or business cooperation on this project.
+For some reason, i'm looking for financial support or business cooperation or acquisition on this project.

 To contact me please send email to [zzhuah@outlook.com](mailto:zzhuah@outlook.com).